guerillaxgardener/reading-notes/class-13.md

 * Stored in ___FILE SYSTEM___

-* Stored by browser through application onto our computer's harddrive.
+* Stored by browser through application onto our computer's hard drive.

 * We can view things stored on the web as well!